 In The Torrent, heavily pregnant Detective Sergeant Kate Miles is exhausted and counting down the days to her maternity leave.
 But a violent hold-up at a local fast-food restaurant, with unsettling connections to her own past, means that her final days will be anything but straightforward.
 The book has been getting rave reviews with legendary crime writer Val McDermid calling it ‘such a good read.’

 As well as publishing The Torrent, HarperCollins also signed Dinuka on to write two more Detective Kate Miles books.
-The next instalment is Taken, which was Longlisted for the Richell Prize in 2020, and will be published in 2023.
+The next instalment is Taken, which was Longlisted for the Richell Prize in 2020 and is out now.